kezabelle/django-haystackbrowser/README.rst

   * Highlights which of the stored fields is the primary content field (usually, ``text``);
   * Shows all additional fields;
+  * Strips any HTML tags present in the raw data when displaying, with an option to display raw data on hover.
   * Shows any `Haystack`_ specific settings in the settings module.
   * Shows up to **5** similar objects, if the backend supports it.